foodcoop-adam/foodsoft/README.md

 This branch contains the version we use at [Foodcoop NL](http://www.foodcoop.nl).
 We track [foodcoops/foodsoft](https://github.com/foodcoops/foodsoft), and merge in some features found in branches of this repository, as well as some local changes.

 If you're a food coop considering to use foodsoft, you're welcome to [contact us].
 Or look at the [wiki page for foodcoops](https://github.com/foodcoops/foodsoft/wiki/For-foodcoops).
+You can [read documentation](http://foodcoop-adam.github.io/) to get an impression of the software.
 When you'd like to experiment with or develop foodsoft, you can read [how to set it up](doc/SETUP_DEVELOPMENT.md) on your own computer.

 More information about using this software and contributing can be found on [our wiki](https://github.com/foodcoop-adam/foodsoft/wiki), as wel [foodsoft's wiki](https://github.com/foodcoops/foodsoft/wiki).